ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds for the installation.

+If the installation makes the calculator hang or reboot, retry the installation on a OS image that has just been created.

 How do I upgrade from v1.0/v1.1?
 ================================